secondubly/clippy/README.md

+# **NOTICE**
+This project has been decomissioned and will be eventually folded into [digittron](https://github.com/secondubly/digittron-server).
+It is kept online for posterity and for anyone who would like to reference it.

 # Clippy

 A stream overlay API that selects a 15 second (or less) weighted-random top clip from a given channel.